 - At Herb Kazzaz's funeral in 'Still Broken,' Sarah Lynn says they probably won't see each other until the next funeral.
 Everyone in the room proceeds to look at BoJack due to his old age.
 Sarah Lynn explains that she's so high, she doesn't know where she's looking.
 She's actually the next to die.

 - In 'Prickly Muffin,' she predicts that she will die tragically young, surrounded by sycophants and enablers, which is exactly what happens.
 Also in that episode, we find out that she's wanted to be an architect from a very young age, and the "Prickly Muffin" music video takes place in a planetarium.
-She dies in a planetarium, and uses her Famous Last Words to say that she still does want to be an architect.
+She dies in a planetarium, and uses her last words to say that she still does want to be an architect.